pihutrivedii/Visionnext/README.md

-# VisionNext
+# VisionNext Course Management System

 ## Overview

-VisionNext is a modern Django-based learning platform that provides users with interactive course access, secure authentication, payment integration, video learning content, and downloadable PDF resources.
+VisionNext course Management system is a modern Django-based learning platform that provides users with interactive course access, secure authentication, payment integration, video learning content, and downloadable PDF resources.
 The application is designed with a responsive user interface and dynamic Django functionality to deliver a smooth learning experience.

 ---